George Beven: Career

-He initially embarked on a career pursuing journalism when he began his stint with The Observer.
+Beven initially embarked on a career pursuing journalism when he began his stint with The Observer.
 He was initially sent by Associated Newspapers of Ceylon Limited to Saint Martin's School of Art, London in 1955 in order to learn more of his craft on fashion designing and illustration.
 He then returned to Sri Lanka a year later in 1956 after gaining experience working as a journalist, artist and as a fashion designer.
 His return to his mother country was overshadowed by turn of events triggered by the consequences of the implementation of infamous Sinhala Only Act in 1956.
 However, he decided to settle in the UK in 1958 after seeing both his mother and sister migrating to the UK.

-He conducted his first solo exhibition in 1958 at the Royal Empire Society.
+Beven conducted his first solo exhibition in 1958 at the Royal Empire Society.
 He also made a name for himself with his ability of painting in oils using his fingers.
-He also cemented his reputation and stamped his authority in tooth brush paintings during the 1970s, 1980s and 1990s and his tooth brush paintings portrayed many famous artists of the time including the likes of Margot Fonteyn, Rudolf Nureyev, Mikhail Baryshmikov from the classical ballet as well as veteran Hollywood actors such as Marlene Dietrich, Judy Garland, Liza Minnelli, Marilyn Monroe, James Dean and Sylvester Stallone.
+He also cemented his reputation and stamped his authority in tooth brush paintings during the 1970s, 1980s and 1990s, which portrayed many famous artists of the time including the likes of Margot Fonteyn, Rudolf Nureyev, Mikhail Baryshmikov from the classical ballet as well as veteran Hollywood actors such as Marlene Dietrich, Judy Garland, Liza Minnelli, Marilyn Monroe, James Dean and Sylvester Stallone.
 He was also a clever artist having done lot of research and experimenting with poster colours and gouache using the most unlikely colour combinations in order to provoke the eyes of the viewers.

 Personal life and death

-He initially met his lifelong partner Wolfgang Stange in the early 1970s.
-He died on 29 January 2023 at his residence in London.
+Beven initially met his lifelong partner Wolfgang Stange in the early 1970s.
+He died at his residence in London on 29 January 2023, at the age of 93.